3dTrees-earth/3dtrees-api/README.md

 **v1 Capabilities:**

-- **Slim API spec**: `POST /jobs` - accepts pipeline definitions for data processing workflows; `GET /jobs` – Lists jobs.
-Accepts a dataset ID to return jobs associated with that dataset.
+- **Slim API spec**: `POST /jobs` immediately invokes a named Galaxy workflow for a given `dataset_id` via BioBlend and persists the returned `invocation_id` and initial state; `GET /jobs` lists invocations optionally filtered by `dataset_id`.
-- **Job orchestration**: Manages complex job dependencies (standardization → segmentation → species ID) through database state
+- **Workflow invocation (no orchestration DAG)**: The API directly invokes a single workflow on Galaxy per request.
+There is no internal pipeline/DAG engine in the API.
-- **Pipeline validation**: Uses Pydantic models to validate job structures and dependencies
+- **Lightweight request validation (no heavy Pydantic DAG checks)**: Basic checks only (e.g., `dataset_id` exists; optionally workflow name allowlist).
+Galaxy is the source of truth for invocation validity.
-- **Background processing**: Async job execution with periodic Galaxy API polling (every 5 seconds)
+- **Cron-based status polling (no Celery)**: A cron job periodically queries Galaxy `show_invocation(invocation_id)` for all invocations that are not in a terminal state and updates their state in the database.
+Polling may run requests in parallel.
-- **Database management**: Updates job statuses in database based on Galaxy responses; frontend subscribes to database for real-time updates
+- **Database management**: Maintains an `invocations` table keyed by `invocation_id` with fields like `dataset_id`, `workflow_name`, `state` (e.g., queued, in_progress, completed, failed), timestamps, and optional per-step/job summaries from Galaxy responses.
+Frontend/CLI read from this table for status.
-- **Rerun/override support**: Ability to recreate previously-run jobs (as new jobs) with overwrite flags to overwrite previously computed outputs
+- **Rerun/override support**: Re-invocation of the workflow for a dataset is supported as a new invocation (optionally with overwrite flags if we choose to manage outputs at the storage layer).

 **Future Extensions:**